top of page

 Burnout recovery requires rest and rediscovery

-You will have made space in your life to cope with the extra demands at work.
+For example, you will have made space in your life to cope with the extra demands at work.
 To do so, you will have let go of activities that you felt were unnecessary but that actually sustained you.

 Just as a mobile phone needs recharging, we need these aspects in our lives.
 They energise and support us.